 It is basically mixing and matching different facial masks to create a single mask that targets and treats each of the skin problems.

 Multi tasking though has gained a lot of fame in the recent past, but it is not exactly a totally new thing.
 Professional skin therapists have been taking help of this method since years.
 This method allows them to target specific problems of their client and work accordingly.

-How it works: There are several face masks available in the market.
-One is to treat oily skin, one is to treat acnes and pimples; another one is to provide moisture and hydration, whereas another one has anti-ageing benefits.
+There are several face masks available in the market.
+One is to treat oily skin, one is to treat acne and pimples; another one is to provide moisture and hydration, whereas another one has anti-ageing benefits.
 Different masks provide different benefits.
 But think carefully, do you need the same benefits on your whole face?
 I guess no.

 Iâ€™ll share my own condition here.